rossholdway/rules/README.md

 ### Helpers

 #### format
 `format` can be used to generate a nice `Map` of error codes and messages.
-Path name will be appended to the start of the error message, sentance cased and any `.` or `_` replaced with a whitespace.
-It will also combine `union` error messages into a single message if the union is invalid.
+Path name will be appended to the start of the error message and `union` errors are combined into a single message.

+By default the message will be sentance cased and any `.` or `_` replaced with a whitespace.
+You can pass `{ humanise: false }` as a second argument to prevent this.

 ```typescript
 const schema = obj({